FORTH-ICS-INSPIRE/artemis/README.md

 exact-prefix type-0/1, sub-prefix of any type, and squatting attacks.
 * Manual mitigation of BGP prefix hijacking attacks.
-Upon the detection of a suspicious event (potential hijack), the network operator is immediately sent an email detailing the following information:
+Upon the detection of a suspicious event (potential hijack), the network operator is immediately sent a notification (e.g., UI entry or email) detailing the following information:
 ```
 {
 'prefix': ...,
 'hijacker_AS': ...,
 'hijack_type':...,
+'time_detected':...,
 'time_started': ...,
 'time_last_updated': ...,
 'peers_seen': ...,